xiagon01/graal/docs/release-notes/rc5.md

 ### GraalVM for Java Developers (GraalVM + compiler)

-* 1.0-RC5 includes JVMCI changes necessary to support compiling Graal ahead of time and deploying as a shared library alongside `libjvm.so` (i.e., libgraal).
+* 1.0-RC5 includes JVMCI changes necessary to support compiling the GraalVM compiler ahead of time and deploying as a shared library alongside `libjvm.so` (i.e., libgraal).
 Note that the implementation of _libgraal_ itself is not a part of this release as it is still under development.

 ### Native Image Generation